MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office365proplus-exit-criteria.md

 ## Next phase

-Your next phase in the end-to-end deployment process for Microsoft 365 is [Phase 5-Mobile device management](mobility-infrastructure.md).
+Your next phase in the end-to-end deployment process for Microsoft 365 Enteprise is [Phase 5-Mobile device management](mobility-infrastructure.md).